-The University of Delaware Honors Program is an opportunity for academically talented and motivated students to take advantage of the resources of a research institution while maintaining the feel and attention of a much smaller college.
+The University of Delaware Honors Program is an opportunity for academically talented and motivated students to take advantage of the resources of a major research institution while maintaining the feel and attention of a much smaller university.

 ✓ University-wide, open to all majors

 ✓ Close connections with faculty

 ✓ Residential peer mentors

 ✓ Honors advisement for complex combinations of majors and degrees

 Once you're admitted to the UD Honors Program, share your accomplishment by tagging us on social media.
 Use the hashtag #UDHonorsBound and tag us @UDAdmissions @UDHonorsProgram on Twitter or @udelaware on Instagram.